oguzcanbudumlu/g/notes/radical-candor/README.md

 #### Keep them challenged (and figure out who'll replace them when they move on)

+- The best way to keep superstars happy is to challenge them and make sure they are constantly learning.
+Give them new opportunities, even when it is sometimes more work than seems feasible for one person to do.
+Figure out what the next job for them will be.
+- Build an intellectual partnership with them.
+- Find them mentors from outside your team or organization
+- Make sure you don't get too dependent on them; ask them to teach others on the team to do their job.
+- Trying to hold them in same orbit for a long time is futile.

 #### Don't squash them or block them

+- It is vital not to "squash" these people.
+- Managers shouldn't be allowed to curb (brake) the ambitions of their direct reports.
+Google limited the power of managers to squash rather than accelerate the careers of people on steep growth trajectory.
+- Google made it easy to transfer from one team to another team.
+No boss can "block" such a transfer.

 #### Not every superstar wants to manage

+- Lack of interest in managing is not the same thing as being on gradual growth trajectory, just as interest in managing is not the same thing as being on a steep growth trajectory.
+Management and growth should not be conflated.
+- In Google, "individual contributor" career path is more prestigious than the manager path and sidesteps management entirely.
+- When management is the only path to higher compensation, the quality of management suffers.

 ### Managing the middle

 #### Raise the bar - There's no such thing as a B-player

+- No such thing as "B-player" or a mediocre human being.
+- Everyone can be excellent at **something**.
+- The lack of courage and energy leads to a tremendous loss of human potential.
+- One technique in Google is to insist that people who had not done exceptional work for more than two years be given an opportunity to work on a project that would let them shine.
+If their work still continued to be mediocre, encourage these people to look for jobs elsewhere.
+- To build a great team that achieves exceptional results, everybody needs to be doing great work.
+Accepting mediocrity isn't good for anybody.

 ### Poor performance/Negative Growth Trajectory